State of Washington Classified Job Specification

 Positions in this series support programs within a healthcare or health services unit and work to develop policy, program evaluation, outreach, education, and contract administration.
-Classes in this series will perform medical coding or perform coding compliance audits; and provide consultative services to medical providers and/or staff regarding policy or cost containment programs, including, but not limited to medical coding and/or medical compliance.
+Classes in this series perform medical coding or perform coding compliance audits; or provide consultative services to medical providers and/or staff regarding policy or cost containment programs, including, but not limited to medical coding and/or medical compliance.

 This is the journey level of the series.
 Positions work under general supervision and perform medical analysis, assist in the development of policies, program evaluation, contract administration, and/or perform coding compliance audits.
 Positions provide consultative services to medical providers and/or staff regarding health care policy or cost containment programs.

 Confers with department staff in the development and implementation of program and procedural changes to assure compliance with department requirements, rules and regulations;

 Takes full responsibility in conducting in-depth analysis of health care cost issues and programs by aiding in the preparation of project plans, conducting or leading data-gathering operations, analyzing data, reporting specific findings; develops, implements, and prepares project reports for written and/or oral presentation;